LiamLinenberger/CSC245_Project1_Secure_Spring2026/README.md

 IDS50-J
 IDS51-J

-Look at Project_1_Code_Vulnerabilities.pdf for our research and our analysis of the given code.
+Look at Project 1 Code Vulnerabilities(1).pdf for our research and our analysis of the given code.